Stoke Heath, Coventry: History and development

 The area merited no special mention in medieval records and seems to have been open country and grazing land held by the manors of Wyken and Caludon until the late 17th century.
 On 3 April 1604 Princess Elizabeth came from Coombe Abbey to Coventry.
 The Mayor and Aldermen of Coventry met her at "Jabet's Ash on Stoke-green".

-The civil parish of Stoke Heath, created out of 74 acre in the west of Wyken in 1920, became part of Coventry in 1928.
+The civil parish of Stoke Heath, created out of 74 acre in the west of Wyken on 1 October 1920, became part of Coventry on 1 April 1928.
+In 1921 the parish had a population of 2843.
 The city of Coventry's population expanded by 90,000 in 1928 due to significant boundary changes.
 Prior to that date, the district seems to have been referred to as 'Wyken Heath' or 'Wyken Knob'.
 A vague reference to a Stoke Common around 1700 being one of the first references.

 Clay and sand for brickmaking were excavated in Stoke Heath in the early 19th century on sites close to the Coventry Canal.
-But the approaching First World War in 1914 would be a major catalyst in Stoke Heath's development.
+However, the approaching First World War in 1914 would be a major catalyst in Stoke Heath's development.

 The district was built up between 1900 and 1920 and was closely tied into the need for munitions workers during the era of Anglo-German rivalry.
 During the First World War, Stoke Heath played host to a significant population of Belgian refugees.
 The area was dominated by the popular red brick Stoke Heath Junior & Infants School, built at the end of 1915.
 The school provided a central focus for the original 689 homes built by 1915.
 The school was demolished in the 1990s and a new school erected on the same site.
 The local parish church is St Albans, Church of England, situated in Mercer Avenue and built in 1929 by the architect Harry Bulkeley Creswell.

 The original street design for Stoke Heath included large numbers of elm trees, often lining the streets, such as Heath Crescent and Common Way.
 These became victims of the Dutch elm disease blight which plagued the UK at the end of the 1970s, although the pastoral beginnings of the district are retained in such street names as Blackberry Lane, Little Field, Watersmeet Road and Valley Road.

 The Morris Motors factory was the chief employer for many decades of the 20th century and at its height covered several acres in Blackberry Lane.
-The factory initially made copy Hotchkiss car engines, and then munitions during the Second World War, before mass-producing engine components for the various incarnations of the Morris Motor Group and British Leyland.
+The factory initially made copies of Hotchkiss car engines, and then munitions during the Second World War, before mass-producing engine components for the various incarnations of the Morris Motor Group and British Leyland.
 The factory met its demise during the recession of the early 1980s and was eventually demolished to make way for new housing at the end of the decade.
 Another notable landmark was the Barras Pub, well lit and standing back from Heath Crescent.
 It remained popular with local residents until it too made way for new housing at the turn of the millennium.